eloj/radix-sorting/README.md

 00000009: 7fc00000 nan
 ```

+So yes, you can sort with NaNs.
+Isn't life great?

-These of course extends naturally to 64-bit keys.
+All of these of course extends naturally to 64-bit keys, just change the shifts from 31 to 63 and adjust the types involved accordingly.

 ## <a name="optimizations"></a> Optimizations